vweisscobos/endorse-js/README.md

 endorse.run(form, rules);
 ```

-To use custom rules, you have to use the setRule function passing a name, a validator function and a message in case
+To set custom rules, call the setRule function passing a name, a validator function and a message in case
 of failing.
-The validator function have to return true if the validation succeed and false if it fails.
+The validator function need to return true if the validation succeed and false if it fails.

 ```javascript
 import endorse from 'endorse-js';